 You can start up a unit trust for the price of a dinner for two, and you can make a monthly minimum contribution of as little as HKD1,000.

 Unit trusts are very flexible and you can buy and sell unit trusts on any (dealing) day.
 Your proceeds can take as little as seven working days to access.

 You don't need to make a large lump sum investment.
-We can also offer you a monthly investment plan where no initial lump sum is required and the monthly contribution is only HKD1,000.
+We can also offer you a monthly investment plan where no initial lump sum is required and the monthly contribution is as low as HKD1,000.

 Unit trusts obviously have an element of risk but less so than direct investment on the stock market.
 Risk is comparatively lower because it may be spread over a number of years, a variety of commodities, currencies or countries - you are spreading the risk.

 Because unit trusts are comparatively low-risk investment, they therefore can offer lower rates of return in comparison to high-risk direct investments.
 However, over the long-term, your overall returns is more stable making them a perfect long-term investment.